Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 Profile photo of Rupa Sarkar

-Editor in Chief, Lancet Digital Health
+Editor-in-Chief, Lancet Digital Health

 What should be published in the fast moving field of AI in Medicine?
 How should we distinguish between checkpoints in performance as compared to clinically validated trials?
 Why and when should retrospective validations be reported?
 Hear answers and ask your own questions of editors from leading AI in medicine journals.

-5:15-6:00 PM
+5:00-6:00 PM

 BREAK